Albertemmanuelkesuanu/Albertemmanuelkesuanu/README.md

 - 👋 Hi, I’m @Albertemmanuelkesuanu
 - 👀 I’m interested in ...
-Your platform
+Your life's style
 - 🌱 I’m currently learning ... programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... albertkesuanu@gmail.com

 <!---
 Albertemmanuelkesuanu/Albertemmanuelkesuanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.